EberlyODL/phys010sjv11/week_10_summary.md

 M: The key phrase that will help you remember it is that: "_Light interacts as a particle, the photon, but it moves like a wave_.

 The wave tells the photons where they should go (in a probabilistic manner), but every interaction is with one photon at a time.

+And the weird thing: Once you know some information about where a photon is (put a hand in the beam) you change the probabilities of where the photons will go, both in a Qbit system and in the more complex double slit experiment.